-Spider mites are small arachnids that are difficult to see with the unaided eye.
-They have four pairs of legs, no antennae, and a single, oval body region.
+Spider Mites small arachnids that are difficult to see with the unaided eye.
+They are a common pest on many plants in yards and gardens.
+Spider mites have four pairs of legs, no antennae, and a single, oval body region.
 Their colors range from red and brown to yellow and green depending on species and seasonal changes.
 Many spider mites produce webbing, particularly when they occur in high populations.
 The webbing provides some protection from natural enemies and environmental fluctuations.

 The most important spider mite pest is the two-spotted spider mite, Tetranychus urticae, which attacks many vegetables, fruits, flowers, and houseplants.
 Evergreens host other mites, Oligonychus ununguis, Oligonychus subnuus, and Platytetranychus libocedri.
 Honeylocust are almost invariably infested with the honeylocust spider mite, Platytetranychus multidigituli.
 Another complex of mites is associated with turfgrass, including clover mite and banks grass mite.
 These are discussed in Clover and Other Mites of Turfgrass.

 - Spider mites are common plant pests which cause flecking, discoloration (bronzing) and scorching of leaves.
 Heavily infested plants may be stunted, discolored or killed.

 - Natural enemies include small lady beetles, predatory mites, minute pirate bugs, big-eyed bugs and predatory thrips.